 The choice of semi-supervised learning approach depends on the specific problem and data you're working with.
 You can use different techniques, such as self-training, co-training, and multi-view learning, to leverage both labeled and unlabeled data.

-Expand your knowledge: Difference between Model and Algorithm in Machine Learning
+Expand your knowledge: Ai and Machine Learning Training

 Active Learning